Programmersio-IBMi/webService/basics.md

   HTTP Response is the packet of information sent by Server to the Client in response to an earlier request made by the client.

-   A response from the server to the client usually consists of the following components:
+   A response from the server to the client usually consists of the following components

     - A Status-line
     - Zero or more header (General|Response|Entity) fields followed by CRLF